mabdho/TW/replit.md

 - ✅ **MULTIPLE AUDIT SCRIPTS**: Enhanced dynamic-hydration-audit.js and hydration-audit.js with real content reading
 - ✅ **AUTO-FIX CAPABILITY**: System automatically detects and resolves hydration mismatches during generation workflow
 - ✅ **BATCH VALIDATION**: Added batch validation for multiple cities and comprehensive error handling

+### SEO Keyword Strategy Update - COMPLETED ✅ (July 16, 2025)
+- ✅ **PRIMARY KEYWORD CHANGE**: Updated primary keyword from "Best things to do in [city]" to "Things to do in [city]" across all systems
+- ✅ **SECONDARY KEYWORD CHANGE**: Updated secondary keyword from "Things to do in [city]" to "Best things to do in [city]" to reflect new priority
+- ✅ **GEMINI PROMPT UPDATE**: Modified AI generation prompt to prioritize new primary keyword in titles, descriptions, and first sentences
+- ✅ **SEO UTILITIES UPDATE**: Updated both client/src/utils/seo.ts and server/utils/seo.ts to reflect new keyword priorities
+- ✅ **HYDRATION PREVENTION**: Updated hydration-prevention.ts with new keyword structure to prevent mismatches
+- ✅ **TEMPLATE UPDATES**: Updated CityPageTemplate.tsx and seoOptimization.ts to use new keyword targeting
+- ✅ **VALIDATION SYSTEM**: Updated seoValidation.ts to check for new primary keyword in content analysis
+- ✅ **COMPREHENSIVE COVERAGE**: All meta descriptions, titles, FAQ questions, and content generation now use new keyword hierarchy
+- ✅ **SEMANTIC KEYWORDS**: Maintained comprehensive semantic keyword variations for natural language processing
 - ✅ **REAL-TIME MONITORING**: Post-generation validation integrated into HTML generation workflow with detailed logging
 - ✅ **ENTERPRISE-LEVEL SYSTEM**: Comprehensive hydration prevention system with severity-based issue handling